-Internal assessment 25
+Internal assessment 20

+Periods per week (Th): 04

-- 1. Question paper should be set strictly according to the syllabus. - 2.
-The language of questions should be straight & simple. - 3.
-In all nine questions should be asked, of which first question of 15 marks (Comprising of 10 short answer type questions covering the whole syllabus) will be compulsory. - 4.
-Of the remaining eight questions, two questions should be asked from each section, of which the candidates are required to attempt one question from each section.
-All questions carry equal marks (15).
+- 2. The language of questions should be straight & simple. - 3.
+Not more than one question should be based on one topic. - 4.
+The question paper should cover the whole syllabus and questions should be evenly distributed. - 5.
+At least eight questions should be set, out of which the candidates should be required to attempt any five.

-Section-A: Concept and scope of rural marketing- nature, characteristics and potential.
+Concept and scope of rural marketing- nature, characteristics and potential.
 Environmental factors - socio-cultural, economic and other environmental factors affecting rural marketing.
-Rural consumer's behaviour - behaviour of rural consumers and farmers; buyer.

-Section-B: Characteristics and buying behaviour.
+Rural consumer's behaviour - behaviour of rural consumers and farmers; buyer characteristics and buying behaviour.
 Rural v/s urban markets.
-Rural marketing strategy - marketing of consumer durable and non-durable goods and services in the rural markets with special reference to product planning;

-Section-C: Product mix, pricing course objective, pricing policy and pricing strategy.
+Rural marketing strategy - marketing of consumer durable and non-durable goods and services in the rural markets with special reference to product planning; product mix, pricing course objective, pricing policy and pricing strategy.
 Input marketing in the rural areas, Inter linkage of rural marketing with credit.

-Section-D: Product promotion - Media planning, planning of distribution channels, and organizing personal selling in rurall1larket in India.
+Product promotion - Media planning, planning of distribution channels, and organizing personal selling in rurall1larket in India.